 This idyllic picture is what most dog owners assume dog daycare must be like for their pups — and for the most part, it can be!

 You might be thinking about whether your dog will benefit from joining a dog daycare but not sure if they'll be a good fit.
 Or you may be wondering what it means when your dog fails a daycare trial.
 Or what if your previously daycare-loving dog gets dismissed from daycare altogether?
 Does this mean you have a "bad" dog?
 Not at all!

-Well-run dog daycares consider carefully what dogs will fit in with their existing play group and work hard to ensure all dogs in their care are having a good time.
-Safety is the top priority for these groups, but emotional and behavioral well-being is another thing that should always be considered — for your dog and for the others in the group.
-There are some management and training techniques that can be utilized in a group environments, but some behaviors are incredibly difficult to train or manage in a large play group.
+Well-run dog daycares carefully consider what dogs will fit in with their existing playgroup and work hard to ensure all dogs in their care are having a good time.
+Safety is the top priority for these groups, but emotional and behavioral well-being is another thing that should always be prioritized — for your dog and for the others in the group.
+There are some management and training techniques that can be utilized in a group environment, but some behaviors are incredibly difficult to train or manage in a large playgroup.

 What Determines Whether a Dog Will Do Well in Daycare?

 Does your dog truly enjoy interacting with unfamiliar dogs or do they simply tolerate being around other dogs?
 Do they make it clear that they want nothing to do with other canines, or do they prefer the company of only one or two playmates?
 Many dog owners think that their dog will enjoy being in a daycare with other dogs simply because "they're a dog — it's what dogs do!"
 But while our intentions are good and we want to make sure our furry friends have a well-rounded and fulfilling life, putting a dog who doesn't truly enjoy group play into that environment can cause fear, anxiety, and stress.